zsofiath/react-popstars/README.md

 ```

 ## 3. :recycle: Elliminating class components and using hooks
+It was pretty straightforward.
+No difficulties, only useEffect was needed.
 ## 4. :zap: Improving the performance
 ## 5. :sparkles: Create a reactive app